Six Level Wood Rack

 - Requires floor space

 Other than building one, there aren’t many alternatives to this unique small woodworking lumber storage solution.

 How do I store wood in my garage?

 The best way to store wood in a garage is in a lumber rack.
-By using a lumber rack that is properly installed and leveled you will be able to provide the proper leveling, air circulation and access to keep wood from warping.
-And, ensure it’s accessible for your projects.
+Using a lumber rack that is properly installed and leveled will provide the proper leveling, air circulation, and access to keep wood from warping.
+And ensure it’s accessible for your projects.